What We Do

 Project Avary is a year-round program,

-which is tailored to Meet the unique emotional needs of children of inmates.
-We intervene early in the lives of children at the ages of 8 to 11, and we make a long-term 10-year commitment to each child and family.
+tailored to Meet the unique emotional needs of children with a parent in prison.
+We intervene early in the lives of children, at the ages of 8 to 11, and we make a long-term 10-year commitment to each child and family.

 Here are the programs that we offer:

 Summer camp provides children and teens a safe place in nature for self-discovery, reflection, and for connecting with the curative powers of the outdoors.
 The school-year program offers weekly weekend outings and retreats that strengthen connections to the Avary community, introduce children to a diversity of experiences and perspectives, build resilience, self-confidence, and develop basic social and life skills.